danialfarid/ng-file-upload/README.md

     // updateOn could be used to disable resetting on click, or updating on paste, browser image drop, etc.
     // allowInvalid default is false could allow invalid files in the model
     // debouncing will postpone model update (miliseconds).
-See angular ng-model-options for more details. ngf-model-invalid="invalidFilesArray" // binds the invalid selected/dropped files to this model. ng-disabled="boolean" // disables this element ngf-select-disabled="boolean" // default false, disables file select on this element ngf-drop-disabled="boolean" // default false, disables file drop on this element
+See angular ng-model-options for more details. ngf-model-invalid="invalidFile(s)" // binds the invalid selected/dropped file or files to this model. ng-disabled="boolean" // disables this element ngf-select-disabled="boolean" // default false, disables file select on this element ngf-drop-disabled="boolean" // default false, disables file drop on this element